w3c/baggage/README.md

 ## Goal

-This specification defines propagation of context for events correlation beyond the request identification that is covered by [trace context](https://w3c.github.io/trace-context/) specification.
+This specification defines propagation of baggage for events correlation beyond the request identification that is covered by [trace context](https://w3c.github.io/trace-context/) specification.
 Our goal is to share this with the community so that various tracing and